CheckiO/EoC-battle/README.md

 *verification/src/fight_item.py FightItem.init_handlers* Client can send only 3 kinds of commands:

  - set_action - set command to a unit.
 For Example 'attack' - a command, that will be set for unit, and unit will do everything for attacking (moving to a target, charging and fire).
 Action is usually something that takes several frames to finish.
- - subscribe - subscribe to a specific event in the FightHandler.
  - command - send a specific command to a unit.
 Command is something that executes right away and on the current frame.
+ - subscribe - subscribe to a specific event in the FightHandler.

 *verification/src/actions/* ItemActions is responsable for actions and commands.
-When FightItem initiates it also creates object `self._actions_handlers` for different type of FightItem we create different ItemActions.
-All the available actions are listed in *verification/src/actions/*
+When FightItem initiates it also creates object `self._actions_handlers` for different type of FightItem we create different classes bases ItemActions.
+All the available classes are listed in *verification/src/actions/*

 Actions and commands are working in pretty much the same way.
 The only difference between action and command is that result of parsing action will be saved to attribute `self.action` for FightItem, and when the same object of ItemActions will be process data from `self.action` during frame calculation.
 The result of this processing will be stored in `self._state` of FightItem and later this data will be shown to user in order to animate unit (or building)